Compu-Math

-The Compu-Math series are mathematics tutorials developed and published by Edu-Ware Services in the 1980s.
+Compu-Math was a series of mathematics tutorials developed and published by Edu-Ware Services in the 1980s.
 Each program in the Compu-Math series begins with a diagnostic Pre-Test, which presents learners with mathematics problems to determine their current skill level in the subject and then recommends the appropriate learning module.
 Each learning module begins by specifying the instructional objectives for that module and proceeds to teach those specific goals using shaping and cueing methods, and finishes by testing to verify that learners have indeed learned the skills being taught by the module.

 After learners progress through all recommended learning modules and successfully solve the minimum number of randomly generated problems, the program provides a Post-Test, so that learners can see how much their mathematics skills have improved.

 The Compu-Math series also provided the learner with controls for modifying the instructional environment, such as a special remedia learner setting, pass/fail levels, and allowable error rate prior to remediation.